Research

 PD.
 Dr.-Ing. habil.
 Stefan Kollmannsberger

-is head of the work group ‘Simulation in Applied Mechanics’ at the Chair of Computational Modeling and Simulation and has a fifteen year-long scientific record in that field.
+is Professor at Bauhaus-University Weimar and is Head of the Chair of Data Science in Civil Engineering.
+He was head of the work group ‘Simulation in Applied Mechanics’ at the Chair of Computational Modeling and Simulation and has a fifteen year-long scientific record in that field.
 In this project, he is responsible for the development of simulation methods for metal based artefacts.
-He shares responsibility in the quest for bridging scales with Prof. Ernst Rank.
-Both have been collaborating at the Chair for Computation in Engineering for many years and Dr.-Ing.
-Stefan Kollmannsberger will be associated to the Chair for Modelling and Simulation (Prof. Borrmann) and lead the research group for Simulation in Applied Mechanics.
-His new assignment will be active from 1.1.2020.

 Project(s)